yuqianruc/yuqianruc.github.io/_pages/research-awards.md

     <li>School of Statistics and Data Science, Nankai University, December 2024</li>
     <li>School of Statistics and Management, Shanghai University of Finance and Economics, November 2024</li>
     <li>The 2nd International Conference on Machine Learning and Statistics, August 2024</li>
-    <li>Joint Conference on Statistics and Data Science in China, July 2024</li>
+    <li>The 1st Joint Conference on Statistics and Data Science, July 2024</li>
     <li>IMS-China International Conference on Statistics and Probability, July 2024</li>
     <li>ICSA 2024 China Conference, June 2024</li>
     <li>School of Statistics and Data Science, Nankai University, May 2024</li>